phfilly/docker-cheat-sheet/README.md

-# docker-cheat-sheet
+# Docker Cheat Sheet
-Docker commands I use the most and think are the most relevant to get you going
+Docker commands I use the most and think are the most relevant to get you going.

 # To run a docker image